Skyyo/samples/README.md

 Uncategorized
-- spinners with a lot of items like country flags etc.
 - Draw / hide something using coordinates.
 Look into ```onGloballyPositioned``` modifier
-- How to do custom shapes ripples
+- How to do custom shaped ripples
 - Staggered grid example
 - https://github.com/Skyyo/drawing-floating-objects-inside-view in compose
-- compose with ad mob
 - draggable sample like [here](https://proandroiddev.com/jetpack-compose-calculator-ui-4dfa2ab9048e).
 Sample which allows to drag elements in 1 screen from top, right & bottom for example.
 - add reselect bottomBar tab listener and dispatch this event to the composable.
 - sample of how to handle exclusion of back gesture areas.
 Sample should contain a LazyRow, which has it's sides excluded from the system gesture invocation.
-- custom calendar, should be customizable like [this](https://github.com/kizitonwose/CalendarView).
-Info: [1](https://github.com/halilozercan/compose-schedule-calendar),[2](https://github.com/boguszpawlowski/ComposeCalendar),[3](https://github.com/sigmadeltasoftware/CalPose)
 - DownloadManager sample.
 Should cover all cases (internet connection loss, fresh boot etc, cancellation) Compare with WorkManager, and describe pros & cons.
 - [Baseline Profile](https://developer.android.com/studio/profile/baselineprofiles#creating-profile-rules).
 Measure the impact on dummy flows
 - check the issue with compose & svg's.
 Icons don't mirror?
-- add flexible autocomplete & auto-fill sample/samples
-- exoplayer sample with gestures like [here](https://github.com/nihk/exo-viewpager-fun)

 # License
 ```